karmacoma/lisk-rake/README.md

 * Added automated install script to ease installation of CryptiKit
 * Added ability to target individual servers with each command
-* Added add_key task to upload public ssh key to each server
+* Added "add_key" task to upload public ssh key to each server
-* Added restart_nodes task
+* Added "restart_nodes" task

 2014-09-12